ImgBotApp/InternetNL/detail/web/tls/https-exists/exp_nl.md

-We check that HTTPS is enabled on the website.
+We check whether HTTPS is enabled on your website.